swellaby/tslint-config/README.md

-# tslint-configs
+# tslint-config
-Our tslint configurations
+Module that contains our tslint configuration files.